sakurakhadag/warmspringwinds.github.io/_posts/2016-10-30-image-classification-and-segmentation-using-tensorflow-and-tf-slim.md

 In my opinion, _slim_ along with pretrained models can be a very powerful tool while remaining very flexible and you can always intermix Tensorflow with it.
-It is relatively new.
-So, it lacks documentation and sometimes you have to read the source code.
-It has support from Google and might become better in a near future.
+It is relatively new, therefore, it lacks documentation and sometimes you have to read the source code.
+It has support from Google and is currently in an active development.